 Support and information from others in the community

 Chordoma Connections, the Foundation’s private online community, is an excellent resource for exchanging information about survivorship needs as well as to support each other through the “new normal”.
 In addition to the new Survivorship Specialist Directory, use the Quality of Life forum (previously called Living Well) to post questions, ask for advice, or share things you’ve found helpful.
 Peer Connect is our free, confidential, peer support program that connects anyone touched by chordoma with a Peer Guide whose experiences are similar.
 Later this year, our Peer Guide training will become available online, with a focus on survivorship needs.

 Stay up to date with our progress on the Chordoma Survivorship page of our website.

 We need your help!

 In order to best meet your needs, it is critical for us to hear and learn from our community members about the issues you’re facing, the resources that have helped, and how the Foundation can assist in better meeting your needs.
-Stay tuned for information about our survivorship survey, coming later this summer, and don’t hesitate to reach out in the meantime with feedback or ideas.
+Don’t hesitate to reach out with feedback or ideas.

 After treatment, there is sometimes a gap in contact with – and information from – the health care team.
 There are many points along the journey where a patient is looking for input and guidance on new developments in the field, help dealing with the long-term side effects of treatments, potential clinical trials, or quality of life.
 Sometimes, it just helps to have someone to talk to who understands the chordoma journey, listens, and is willing to help inform and guide.
 The Chordoma Foundation and its amazing staff excel at this.